-However, transactions with a U.S.-related party are not required to be specifically identified in Parts IV, V, and VI.
+However, transactions with a U.S.-related party are not required to be identified explicitly in Parts IV, V, and VI.

 Exceptions from filing.
-A reporting corporation is NOT required to file Form 5472 if any of the following apply.
+A reporting corporation must not file Form 5472 if any of the following apply.

 - It had no reportable transactions of the types listed in Parts IV and VI of the form and, in the case of a reporting corporation that is a foreign-owned U.S. DE, also had no reportable transactions of the type listed in Part V of the form.